The Set Target operator automates the assignment of the birth ID of one particle to a custom data channel of another.

 Object: the object from which to derive the local z-axis.

-Absolute closest: the closest particle will become the target candidate, regardless of distance.
+Absolute closest: the closest particle will become the target candidate for the current particle, regardless of distance.

-Select within distance: all neighbor particles within a given distance will be target candidates.
+Select within radius: all neighbor particles within a given radius will be target candidates for the current particle.

 Consider particle shapes: the vertices of particle shapes will be considered during the neighbor search, allowing for more accurate neighbor detection.
 If this setting is disabled, only particle positions will be considered.